quantified-uncertainty/squiggle/README.md

 ### Internal packages

-Internal packages (not published to npm) can be found in `internal`.
+Internal packages (not published to npm) can be found in `internal-packages`.

 # Develop